Step 1: Academic Requirement

 CEAB applicants must have their postsecondary institution mail their bachelor’s transcript with the conferral date to PEO directly.

-Upon PEO’s confirmation that the CEAB applicant has met the academic requirement, the applicant will advance to step 2 - writing the Professional Practice Exam (PPE).
+Upon PEO’s confirmation that the CEAB applicant has met the academic requirement, the applicant will advance to step 2 - writing the National Professional Practice Exam (NPPE).

-Upon the successful completion of the PPE, the applicant will be required to provide additional information in regards to the experience requirement.
+Upon the successful completion of the NPPE, the applicant will be required to provide additional information in regards to the experience requirement.

 Step 3: Experience Requirement